gozer/nubis-deploy/README.md

 ### credstash (1.11.0+)

 [Credstash](https://github.com/fugue/credstash) is a tool for managing our secrets into DynamoDB and KMS.
-It's a dependency we are hoping to get rid fo, but for now, you'll need in your $PATH as well.
+It's a dependency we are hoping to get rid of, but for now, you'll need in your $PATH as well.

 It's a Python PIP package, so assuming you have a working Python, just do